progress/Spark-Toolkit-Demos/README.md

 OpenEdge 11.7.3 or later, as the Spark.pl library is compiled on 11.7.3 and thus highly recommended as the installed version.

+Apache Ant 1.9.x+ (now included with OE 11.7.0 at DLC/ant)

+Progress Compile Tools, or "PCT" (now included with OE 11.7.3 at DLC/pct/PCT.jar)

 ## Installation / Setup